 - There is nothing called a ‘supplement stack’ for any level.
 Supplements are given on the basis of requirement of an individual.
 There is no one supplement which is common for all, or is to be recommended to all.

-- There is no ‘beginner/intermediate/advance supplement stack’.
+- There is no ‘supplement stack for beginners/intermediate/advanced athletes’.
 Supplement is given on need basis even in different sports.

 - Over 90% of the supplements have been proven to be absolutely worthless and useless for the purpose they are being sold in the market.
 The research is clearly out, and these supplement companies now have no place to run, as their billion dollar scam is being exposed.